saulpw/visidata/README.md

     pip install vdsql

-## Install manually as a VisiData plugin (cutting edge development)
+## Or install manually as a VisiData plugin (cutting edge development)

     pip install git+https://github.com/visidata/vdsql.git

     echo "import vdsql" >> ~/.visidatarc

+### Install Ibis backends

+To minimize dependencies, only the sqlite backend is included by default.
+[Install other backends for Ibis](https://ibis-project.org/docs/3.1.0/backends/#direct-execution-backends) directly, and they will be supported automatically:

+    pip install 'ibis-framework[postgres]'

 ## Usage